Automotive exhibition on Saturday, Sunday

 All major brands in the automotive sector will participate in the event to be held at CODISSIA Trade Fair Complex.

 The Hindu Auto Expo 2016 is a single platform that showcases largest passenger vehicles (cars and motor bikes), and auto accessories from all over the world.
-Even vintage cars like Fiat Millicento 1955, Standard Little Nine 1933, Austin Seven 1936, and Fiat Station Wagon 1979 will be on display.
+Even vintage cars like Fiat Millicento 1955, Standard Little Nine 1933, Austin Seven 1936, and Fiat Station Wagon 1979 will be on display for the audience to gaze at the pride of the bygone era.

 Audi R8, BMW i8, NewAudi Q7, Jeep Cherokee, and Jeep Wrangler will be among the brands that will make an exclusive appearance at the show.